 His dream of eventually purchasing the property evaporates when he discovers that with recent spikes in local land prices, the farm is now worth far more than he can ever dream of paying.
 To make matters worse, Amy is being pursued by an investor who intends to build a major hotel on the lovely property.
 And then a stranger shows up on Christmas Eve who changes everything...

 The Heart's Return

 by Adina Senft

 His first choice … her second chance.

-Now Mose is back for a wedding and staying with his sister and brother-in-law, who have rented the farm from Anna’s father.
+Now Neil is back for a wedding and staying with his sister and brother-in-law, who have rented the farm from Anna’s father.
 The whole district is buzzing.
-Not about Anna and Mose—everyone’s forgotten they ever courted.
-But about Mose and Malinda Kanagy, who is everything Anna isn’t.
+Not about Anna and Neil—everyone’s forgotten they ever courted.
+But about Neil and Malinda Kanagy, who is everything Anna isn’t.